-Midterm chats must take place between the 5th and 10th week of the semester.
-For Fall 2019, that puts the window for Midterm Chats between the weeks of September 16 and October 25.
+Midterm chats typically take place between the 5th and 10th week of the semester.
+Due to renovations, for Fall 2019 CTLT will offer Midterm Chats between the weeks of September 23 and October 25.
 This gives the instructor time to institute any changes s/he deems important as a result of insights gained through the process.
 Classroom Observations or Video (Ad)Vantage consultations are options for obtaining feedback during the other weeks of the semester.

 Chats are scheduled on a first come, first served basis.
 Submit a request for the semester by Wednesday, September 11, 2019.
 Important note: We cannot guarantee a consultant will be available to facilitate requests made after this date.

 The Midterm Chat is a four-part process that includes the following:

 No later than one week after we talk to your students, we will meet again to review the results of the chat, discuss strategies for change, and answer your questions.
 We will provide you with a written summary of our conversation with your class for your records.
 We will also, of course, be happy to help you reflect on the feedback and plan an appropriate action phase.

 For the best results, you will want to have a follow-up meeting with your students to discuss the feedback with your class.

 Research demonstrates that this meeting is crucial in improving student engagement, motivation, and learning in the class.

 A nice by-product is that this meeting CAN improve end-of-term instructor ratings as well.

 CTLT facilitators are not in the business of evaluating teaching.
 Facilitators are only in the business of gathering candid feedback from students.

 Once we have provided that information to the instructor, only the instructor decides how it will be used.